eric-brechemier/the-shape-of-design-french-translation/glossary/suspension-of-disbelief.md

 (emphasis mine)

-From this, "(willing) suspension of disbelief" would translate as "suspension (volontaire) de l'esprit critique de l'incrédule raison.
+From this, '(willing) suspension of disbelief' would translate as "suspension (volontaire) de l'esprit critique de l'incrédule raison.
-That's a mouthful, and "disbelief" is actually translated twice with two different nuances: "esprit critique" and "incrédule raison".
+That's a mouthful, and 'disbelief' is actually translated twice with two different nuances: "esprit critique" and "incrédule raison".

 More recent translations are found in this page in French which collects